-- 11 At a meeting of the Authority on 20 September 2021, the three main priorities for the Service were identified by the Chief Fire Officer in her situational assessment.
+- At the meeting of the Fire Authority 20 September 2021, the three main priorities for the Service were identified by the CFO in her situational assessment.
 They included improving availability, improving training and strengthening the corporate structure.
-Members endorsed these priorities and allocated initial funding to support these areas. - 12 Training has been reviewed and improved by developing a new training strategy.
+Members endorsed these priorities and allocated initial funding to support these areas. - 13 Training has been reviewed and improved by developing a new training strategy.
 Funding has been allocated to pay for more trainers and the operational training facilities at Dolgellau require to be replaced.

-- 13 The report presented to the Authority on 17 October 2022 recommended that an initial budget was allocated to develop the business case for a new training centre. - 14 The new training centre project team have consulted with staff, building construction professionals, sustainability experts and an architect to develop a high-level design for a new training and development centre in North Wales.
+- 14 The report presented to the Authority on the 17 October 2022 recommended that an initial budget was allocated to develop the business case for a new training centre. - The new training centre project team have consulted with staff, building construction professionals, sustainability experts and an architect to develop a high-level design for a new training and development centre in North Wales.
 This has also included the identification of a piece of land assessed as being suitable because of its geographical location and size.